Follow my adventures

-I was never a girl obsessed with princesses or fairytales and during my studies, I sucked at archaeology so much.
+I was never a girl obsessed with princesses or fairy-tales and during my studies, I sucked at archaeology so much.
 Now I find myself visiting castles, palaces, ruins of palaces anywhere I can.
 My first castle was in Italy.
-It was quite old so the inside was mainly bare, but I could walk along the grounds and even upon the castle wall.
+It was quite old so the inside was bare, but I could walk along the grounds and even upon the castle wall.
 It felt magical.
 I was just so impressed with the sheer impact a castle makes on a landscape or town, and that people built these with their hands is mindblowing to me.
-I love exploring their changed purpose throughout time and how that reflects upon a place.

 What is your favorite part of travel?